 Nick is the Development Coach for Sydney Swans who started playing golf as a young kid.
 Being a professional athlete, the competitive side and the challenge of trying to play 72 holes in one day appealed to him on a lot of levels.

 "I’d recommend people to get involved - for the challenge, but also for the camaraderie I got from playing with the other guys.
 In sporting life I’ve done some memorable things, I’ve played in AFL grand finals, but this is definitely something that’s right up there!

 I would suggest a couple of nice long walks in the weeks leading up to the day.
 It’s also important to make sure you have the right, appropriate clothing that’s easy to play golf in and easy to walk in.
 You’ll need to make sure you’re covered up from the sun, too – reflective gear, sunscreen and hats!
 It’s a long way around, so keep hydrated and keep eating to keep the energy levels up."

 Nick is taking part again this year and will be setting a few challenges of his own; like playing some holes with just one club or playing left-handed!

-Our young ambassador, 19-year-old Grace Kim is taking part in The Longest Day this year and urging young golf fans across NSW to get involved!
+Our young ambassador, 21-year-old Grace Kim urges young golf fans across Australia to get involved!

 "I started playing golf when I was ten years old, but I probably didn’t start playing seriously until I was about twelve.
 My dad played golf, and still does, and he’s the reason why I started.
 To be honest, I didn’t really enjoy golf when I started because it took time away from friends and it was effort!
 Which is funny because now it’s my passion and something I love doing.
 Looking back now I don’t what I’d do if I wasn’t doing golf.
 When I’m not playing golf (which really isn’t that often), I like to spend time with my friends as I don’t get to see them much.